 In Washington, you can decide whether you want to change your name or not after marriage.

-If you intend to change your name, when applying for a state marriage licence, you have to sign all documents in your new name except for the marriage license which you sign with your current legal name.
+If you intend to change your name when applying for a state marriage license, you have to sign all documents in your new name except for the marriage license, which you sign with your current legal name.
 It is advised that you involve your attorney.
 The valid marriage certificate will carry your new legal name.

 Basically, you choose a name you want and bear that name.
 While this is legal, it has no proof and has a lot of disadvantages.
 The court is not involved and you have no evidence of a valid name change.
 You can get some form of proof by swearing an affidavit of a name change.